 If you suspect you have a book in you, make this the year you pen your first words.
 To help you pluck up the courage to begin, take a course at Queensland Writers Centre.
 They regularly run courses and workshops that canvas the many forms the written word can take.
 Courses on the roster for early 2019 include short stories, memoirs, literary fiction and writing magic.

 5. Explore new hobbies

 Hobbies enrich idle hours on weekends and evenings, and they’re a chance to express yourself creatively.
 But if you haven’t yet found your forever hobby, you can experiment by taking classes.
 Work-Shop Brisbane hosts afternoon and evening classes in everything from essential oils to cushion making, calligraphy and jewellery making.
-Paddington florist Francesca's Flowers regularly hosts floral workshops, and TAFE Queensland also runs short courses in pottery, digital animation, photography and Mandarin conversation.
+Paddington florist Francesca's Flowers regularly hosts floral workshops, and TAFE Queensland also runs short courses including millinery and Italian conversation.

 6. Sign up for an acting class

 The National Institute of Dramatic Art (NIDA) runs a range of short courses for adults that let you explore your dramatic streak.
 In addition to acting, courses include directing, design and writing for the stage.
 If acting happens to take your fancy, you can also progress through to advanced courses with NIDA.

 This one is fun and good for your health.
 Whether you want to improve your moves or just have a carefree mid-week dance session, there are plenty of ways to move your body – even if you’ve never taken a dance class before.
 Queensland Ballet runs adult dance classes throughout the year, or head along to No Lights No Lycra to shake it under the cover of darkness to a different weekly playlist.